CMSA Scholarships - Information

 Founded in 1938, Ronald A. Chisholm Limited is one of the leading trading companies in the world of meat and dairy products of Canadian and international origins.
 With sales exceeding $1 billion per year, the company prides itself on being the market leader in creating market opportunities for the unique and dynamic agri-food products that Canada continues to create year after year, that the rest of the world cannot provide.
 2011 is the first year Chisholm is offering two scholarships in the amount of $2,500 to undergraduates showing promise in the area meat science.

 The purpose of these scholarships is to promote quality education and development of meat science research in Canada.
-The awards will be presented at the CMSA yearly Technical Symposium and travel expenses and registration fees for the meeting will be provided for the scholarship winners.
+Except for the ICoMST travel award, the awards will be presented at the CMSA yearly Technical Symposium and travel expenses and registration fees for the meeting will be provided for the scholarship winners.
 Graduate winners will be expected to present a 15 minute communication on their research at the Technical Symposium.

 An applicant DOES NOT have to be a CMSA member to apply.
-However, membership is free to students, and all applicants for scholarships will automatically receive a one year membership.
+However, membership is free to students, and all scholarship applicants will automatically receive a one year membership.